freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-data-analysis-with-python/data-analysis-with-python-projects/medical-data-visualizer.md

 Unit tests are written for you under `test_module.py`.

 ## Instructions
+By each number in the `medical_data_visualizer.py` file, add the code from the associated instruction number below.

 1. Import the data from `medical_examination.csv` and assign it to the `df` variable
 2. Create the `overweight` column in the `df` variable